timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 1. Adjust the data so that it fits the database schema, including the data types, and order of columns.
 1. Add it to the in-memory batch, which is a list in Python.
-1. If the batch reaches a certain size, insert the data and reset or empty the list.
+1. If the batch reaches a certain size, insert the data, and reset or empty the list.

 ## Ingesting data in real-time